(1) This Policy contains a number of embedded definitions. Where a term is not defined herein, refer to the Academic Board's Definitions Policy.

 (62) Where a student was also a staff member at the time the alleged misconduct occurred, the Vice Chancellor, or delegated officer, will determine which misconduct procedures are more appropriate, those covered in the SCU Enterprise Agreement or those covered in the University Rules for Student Misconduct.

 (63) Wherever possible, any investigation into research misconduct will continue even if the person accused of the misconduct resigns from the University.
 Distortions of the research record must be rectified, whether or not the persons involved remain at the University.
-This is rectified by the Pro Vice Chancellor (Research).
+This is rectified by the Deputy Vice Chancellor (Research).